Lonely Among Us: Make-up and costuming

 The Selay and the Anticans were nicknamed the "snakes and the dogs" by the production staff.
-The designs were created by Andrew Probert, who had previously been responsible for the design of the Enterprise-D. The makeup used on them were created by supervisor Michael Westmore, which involved full headpieces and hands for two Anticans and five Selays.
+The designs were created by Andrew Probert, who had previously been responsible for the design of the Enterprise-D. The makeup used on them was created by supervisor Michael Westmore, which involved full headpieces and hands for two Anticans and five Selays.
 Because of the limited space available, the Anticans were made internally in the Paramount makeup studio while the Selays were outsourced to a different studio to sculpt the head.
 Once completed, a mold was made of the Selay head and the unpainted pieces were cast in latex and sent to Westmore to complete.
 It was intended to cast them out of lightweight polyurethane, but the first batch of Selay heads came out very heavy.

 Westmore had time to re-cast two of the heads from soft foam rubber, but as each took five hours to make, there was not enough time to re-make all five.
 The heavier versions of the Selay heads were worn by actors in the background of the scenes, although Westmore described them as being "very uncomfortable".
 The Antican mask did not allow for any movement at all with the exception of the actors being able to poke their tongues through the mouth opening.
 Although this is the only major appearance of either the Anticans or the Selay, they continued to be used as background extras in other episodes of The Next Generation and Deep Space Nine.
 Westmore repainted the Selay masks prior to reusing them in order to give the scales more of a three-dimensional look.

 This was the first appearance of The Next Generation era Starfleet dress uniforms.
 They were based on those used by the Royal Navy in the 18th century but would be slightly altered when they re-appeared during season two.
 One piece of a costume introduced in this episode which never returned was the surgical cap and eyepiece worn by Doctor Crusher.